 The World Book Online website offers an encyclopedia, dictionary, atlas, homework help, study aids, and curriculum guides.
 With a suite of digital products designed to meet the needs of every child, World Book Online offers everything from early learning to advanced research with a lot more in between.

 - World Book Kids which has fun, easy-to-read articles, illustrations, and activities for children.

 - Info Finder is tailored for elementary to middle school-age students with over 40,000 articles, rich multimedia resources and a Biography Center with more than 10,000 biographies

 - Reference Center is a robust multimedia reference tool that includes encyclopedia, eBook, and primary source databases suitable for highschool students and beyond.

 Zinio is an online platform that offers full-cover, cover-to-cover, interactive digital magazines.
-Library members are now able to download and read complete editions of recent issues of fourteen selected magazines.
-The magazines in the American Library in Paris collection are: Architectural Digest, Cook's Illustrated, The Economist, Golf Digest, Good Housekeeping, Harper's Bazaar, Macworld, Men's Health, National Geographic, The New York Review of Books, The New Yorker, Popular Science, Rolling Stone, and Vanity Fair.
-To learn how to get started on Zinio, check out Zinio How-to Guide.
+Library members are now able to download and read complete editions of recent issues of selected magazines.
+The magazines in the American Library in Paris collection are: Architectural Digest, The Atlantic, Cook's Illustrated, The Economist (Continental Europe edition), Golf Digest, Good Housekeeping, Harper's Bazaar, Harper's Magazine, Horrible Histories, Macworld, Men's Health, National Geographic, New York Magazine, The New York Review of Books, The New Yorker, Popular Photography, Popular Science, Teen Vogue, and Vanity Fair.
+To learn how to get started on Zinio, check out the Zinio How To Guide.